andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * Currently, combining flow terms doesn't work.
 I'm ok for now forcing the user to write them explicitly one by one.
 One could consider adding parsing logic that can take e.g. S1*(b11*I2 + b12*I2) and parses out the 2 terms.
 But low priority/not now.

 * Branched flows currently dont work (I think).
 E.g. -bSI leaving a compartment and fbSI arriving in one and (1-f)bSI in another are not allowed.
 Those flows need to be written explicitly currently as 2 independent flows both on inflow and outflow.

-    #STILL NEED TO WRITE THE FOLLOWING CHECK
-    #make sure each parameter name is only used in disticnt flows, either once
-    #or twice in a inflow/outflow pair
+* #make sure each parameter name is only used in distinct flows, either once or twice in a inflow/outflow pair